College of Fine Arts Interdisciplinary Courses

 Fall and Spring: 3 units

 In this introductory class, learn to gather clear molten glass from the furnace and then shape it into various forms, from paperweights to simple blown shapes, such as cups and bowls.
 Instruction focuses on a team approach to glassblowing, with an emphasis on safety, proper tool use, basic techniques, and materials.
 You'll never drink from a glass again without appreciating the energy and detail that went into making it!
 Little to no hot shop experience is required.
 You may also wish to take this class a second time in order to continue to develop and refine basic skills before moving on to Hot Glass 2.
 Each time you take it, your skill level, confidence, and passion for glass will grow.
 Class tuition includes 2 hours of open-studio time to be used during the 8-week course period.
 This will help you become familiar with the studio itself and learn the process of studio rental beyond class hours.
 Registration for Pittsburgh Glass Center classes can only be done on or after your scheduled registration day.
 Spaces are limited.
 Registration is done on a first come, first served basis.
 Please email Stefanie McGowan (stefanim@andrew.cmu.edu) for more information and to register.
-Course fee is $300.
+Course fee is $325.
 Not eligible for PCHE Cross Registration.
 Course taught at the Pittsburgh Glass Center.
+Courses at the Pittsburgh Glass Center will run from September 24, 2024 to November 24, 2024.

 Course Website: https://www.pittsburghglasscenter.org/